Police Ask Alexa Whodunit in Suspicious Death Case

 Police now believe Amazon Echo devices in the home may have been triggered by their “wake word” at the time of the incident, thus making Amazon’s voice assistant Alexa a possible witness, the Guardian reports.
 It feels like something straight out of Black Mirror.

 “It is believed that evidence of crimes, audio recordings capturing the attack on victim Silvia Crespo that occurred in the main bedroom … may be found on the server maintained by or for Amazon,” police explained in a legal document per the Sun Sentinel.
 A spokesperson for the department told the Sun Sentinel authorities had received the recordings and are currently analyzing them.
-Amazon did not immediately respond to Gizmodo’s request for comment.

 Whatever new evidence—if any—police may be able to glean from these recordings remains unclear.
-While it’s no secret that your smart speakers are listening in on you, Amazon has always contended that Alexa only records short snippets after its “wake word” has been triggered and not your private conversations in their entirety.
+While it’s no secret that your smart speakers are listening in on you, Amazon has always contended that Alexa only records short snippets after its “wake word” has been triggered and not entire private conversations.
 Though researchers have recently found plenty of evidence that hackers use these devices for eavesdropping and phishing schemes, so we do know the capability remains there.
 Whether or not Amazon uses it with any regularity is another question entirely.